Coyote Peterson

 Nathaniel "Coyote" Peterson (born September 1, 1981) is an American YouTuber, wildlife educator, and host of Animal Planet's series Coyote Peterson: Brave the Wild.
 He is best known for his YouTube channel Brave Wilderness, which focuses on documenting and educating about animals.
-Peterson has also become known for videos in which he allows himself to be stung by bugs and animals, such as the bullet ant and the executioner wasp.
+Peterson has also become known for videos in which he allows himself to be stung or bitten by various animals, many of them venomous, such as the bullet ant and the executioner wasp.

-He hosts several others of his YouTube channel series including Breaking Trail, Beyond the Tide, Dragon Tails, Base Camp, Blue Wilderness, On Location and Coyote's Backyard.
+He hosts several other series on YouTube and other platforms including Breaking Trail, Beyond the Tide, Dragon Tails, Base Camp, Brave Wilderness, On Location and Coyote's Backyard.
 These series span many tropical and temperate locations, including much of the United States, Australia, Brazil, New Zealand, South Africa, Japan, the Bahamas, and Costa Rica.

 His team includes cameramen Mark Vins and Mario Aldecoa, trained wildlife experts who occasionally present episodes themselves.

+Background

+Nathaniel Peterson was born on September 1, 1981.
+He grew up in rural Newbury, Ohio, about 20 miles east of Cleveland.
+At a very young age, Coyote took an interest in animals, inspired by his mother.
+He loved exploring the outdoors and catching different animals.
+He is of German and Hungarian descent.
+In his youth, he spent a lot of time in and around the Tohono Oʼodham Nation learning from their culture, which he got a tattoo to symbolise in 2024.

+As he grew older, he attended Notre Dame-Cathedral Latin High School, a college-prep school.
+He then studied film at Ohio State University, from which he graduated in 2004.
+Though a self-described animal expert, he is not formally educated in any biological science and does not have any animal training and as such has warned viewers not to imitate his methods of handling.
+Peterson has a daughter, Olivia, who is often featured in his videos.